 Vaguely interested in the BikeSafe scheme?
 Unsure what it’s all about?
 Following up the recommendation of a friend?….
 Well however you’ve got here, read on motorcyclist, we’re here to help….!

-Once finished we have a short break and then its time for the ‘observed ride’, tailored to your needs if you feel it necessary, usually ‘one to one’ with a Police, I.A.M, or RoSPA observer, all highly qualified and specially selected for their abilities, attributes and looks.
-The ride can be as long or as short as you want but generally a couple of hours at least and guaranteed to be picturesque-we’re not exactly short of countryside around here!
-Don’t be scared, you’re just expected to ride exactly how you normally ride, there’s no pressure to do anything fancy, forget about the observer and its not a problem if you aren’t too sure about where your going, Lincoln Cathedral is a great landmark so we usually find our way back.
+Once finished we have a short break and then its time for the ‘observed ride’.
+This is tailored to your needs if you feel it necessary, usually ‘one to one’ with a Police, I.A.M, or RoSPA observer, all highly qualified and specially selected for their abilities, attributes and looks.
+The ride can be as long or as short as you want but it's generally a couple of hours at least and guaranteed to be picturesque; we’re not exactly short of countryside around here!
+Don’t be scared, you’re just expected to ride exactly how you normally ride, there’s no pressure to do anything fancy, forget about the observer and it's not a problem if you aren’t too sure about where you're going.
+Lincoln Cathedral is a great landmark, so we usually find our way back.

 We are grateful for the support of our partners:

 7th January 2015 at 15:52